 Where there are more applications than there are places, we will prioritise applications where a faith criterion has been met.
-For normal round admissions, please complete and return this form to the school by 15 January 2024 or as soon as possible thereafter.
+Please complete and return this form to the school by 15 January 2023 or as soon as possible thereafter for admissions at the start of the Reception year.

-You must also complete a LA Common Application Form (eg at www.devon.gov.uk/admissionsonline) Please complete and return this form to the school as soon as possible for in-year admissions.
+You must also complete a Local Authority Common Application Form (eg at www.devon.gov.uk/admissionsonline)

+Please complete and return this form to the school as soon as possible for in-year admissions.